-- 1. Measure our progress in achieving our mission and vision. - 2.
-Increase diversity, focusing on gender diversity among students and faculty. - 3.
-Support the development of faculty members as outstanding engineering educators and researchers. - 4.
-Support our students by strategic efforts to build upon educational, extra- and co-curricular experiences. - 5.
-Maximize the skills of our staff members and create opportunities to strengthen their performance and develop them as integral contributors to the Faculty's mission. - 6.
-Increase staff retention and enhance succession planning within the Faculty. - 7.
-Build upon alumni involvement with the Faculty to share their world-based expertise and perspectives, to strengthen our reputation and to inspire the next generation of U of T engineers towards innovation and excellence. - 8.
-Enhance governance processes, cyclical reviews and quality assurance processes. - 9.
-Strengthen communications both internally and externally. - 10.
+- 1. Maintain a strong Faculty vision for excellence in engineering education and research. - 2.
+Measure our progress in achieving our mission and vision. - 3.
+Increase diversity, focusing on gender diversity among students and faculty. - 4.
+Support the development of faculty members as outstanding engineering educators and researchers. - 5.
+Support our students by strategic efforts to build upon educational, extra- and cocurricular experiences. - 6.
+Maximize the skills of our staff members and create opportunities to strengthen their performance and develop them as integral contributors to the Faculty's mission. - 7.
+Increase staff retention and enhance succession planning within the Faculty. - 8.
+Build upon alumni involvement with the Faculty to share their world-based expertise and perspectives, to strengthen our reputation and to inspire the next generation of U of T engineers towards innovation and excellence. - 9.
+Enhance governance processes, cyclical reviews and quality assurance processes. - 10.
+Strengthen communications both internally and externally. - 11.
 Continue to acknowledge the accomplishments of our students, faculty and administrative staff.

-11. Establish and maintain a strong resource base to enhance teaching and design facilities; to provide reliable, accessible, effective computing services and study spaces; to standardize graduate student funding; and to increase research funding.
+12. Establish and maintain a strong resource base to enhance teaching and design facilities; to provide reliable, accessible, effective computing services and study spaces; to standardize graduate student funding; and to increase research funding.